 Navigating sickle cell disease (SCD) can be challenging, but access to the right information and support can make a difference.
-This page offers a variety of resources for patients, caregivers, healthcare professionals, and advocates, including educational materials, research updates, treatment options, and support networks.
+This page offers a variety of resources for patients, caregivers, healthcare professionals, and supporters, including educational materials, research updates, treatment options, and support networks.
 Whether you are looking for the latest developments or seeking community connections, these resources are here to help.

 Every newborn in Florida is screened for SCD shortly after birth, ensuring early diagnosis and access to care.
 This program is a vital first step in addressing SCD.
 You can also contact Florida’s Newborn Screening Program for access forms for different options.